 Piperine, the active ingredient in Bioperine is commonly used to increase absorption of various nutrients, including Curcumin, as evidenced in extensive clinical studies.

 Several additional health benefits are also linked with Piperine, such as insulin resistance and anti-inflammatory benefits, especially in chronic diseases.

 Boron has been proven, as outlined by Integrative Medicine journal, to be an important trace mineral because it is essential for the growth and maintenance of bones, beneficially impacts the body’s use of vitamin D, boosts magnesium absorption, reduces levels of inflammatory biomarkers and raises levels of antioxidant enzymes.

-According to an article by Versus Arthritis, it can prevent the production of inflammatory substances in the joints, with four random controlled trials suggesting it might have some beneficial effects in treating participants with osteoarthritis of the knee.
+According to an article by Versus Arthritis, Boswellia Serrata can prevent the production of inflammatory substances in the joints, with four randomised controlled trials suggesting it might have some beneficial effects in treating patients with osteoarthritis of the knee.

-Calcium contributes to maintenance of normal bones, normal muscle function and normal energy-yielding metabolism as recognised by the EU.
+Calcium contributes to the maintenance of normal bones, normal muscle function and normal energy-yielding metabolism as recognised by the European Commission.